New Zealand cricket great John R Reid dies, aged 92

 Reid is regarded as one of cricket's greatest allrounders in the fifties and early sixties and was New Zealand's oldest surviving Test player and captain.

-He led New Zealand in 34 Tests, including the team's first three victories when they beat the West Indies at Auckland in 1956.
+He led New Zealand in 34 Tests, including the team's first three victories.
+The first was a win over the West Indies at Auckland in 1956, breaking New Zealand's 26-year winless run.

 The second and third both came during New Zealand’s drawn series in South Africa in 1961-62.